florataly/Chimpanzee-Pose-Estimation-Comparison/README.md

 exit()
 cd ..
 ```
-Personally, I suggest using Jupyter notebook for running the inferencers rather than in the terminal.
-Please find detailed explanation of each function in the MMpose_procressing.ipynb file.
+Personally, I suggest using Jupyter notebook.
+Please find detailed explanation of each function in the OpenApePose/MMpose_procressing.ipynb file.

+### DeepWild
-Then we process DLC.
-Example in the terminal:
+Second, we process the .mp4 videos with DeepWild.
+Example usage in the terminal:
-(please beware, this won't run unless all installations have been successful before)
+(please beware, this won't run unless all installations have been successful)
 ```
 cd DLC
 conda activate DEEPLABCUT